jariasn/darknet/README.md

 To label the images, open the dataset directory in the labelImg software.

 ### Dataset Split
 Divide the labeled dataset into three sets: 85% for training, 7.5% for testing, and 7.5% for validation.
 The dataset split files `train.txt` and `valid.txt`, which include the path to each training and validation image, are included in this repository inside `/datasets`.
+This can be done running the `create_datasets.py` code.

 ### YOLO Configuration Files
 Prepare the YOLO configuration files.
 Create the `duckie.data` file and place it inside `/darknet/cfg`.
 Here is the content of the `duckie.data` file: